tezov/plugin_projet/README.md

 ```

 ## Catalog functions
-- string, stringList, int, javaVersion (+OrNull version, and default value optionel)
+- string, stringList, int, javaVersion (+ OrNull version, and optional default value)
-- forEach and Filter
+- forEach and filter
-- with to scope yourself inside an json level
+- "with" to scope yourself inside some json level
-- checkDependenciesVersion to manually to a manual check
+- checkDependenciesVersion

 ## Pro and Cons

 pro
-- one single version / dependencies path / constants for a multi external module project.
+- one single version / dependencies path / constants for a multi external modules project.
-- catalog can be remote
+- catalog can be remote or local

 con
 - lost of notification from the IDE which tells you that there is a new version, but can do some check with checkDependenciesVersion

-- still need to manage classpath path
+## How to try the demo
+- Uncomment // include (":demo_app", ":demo_lib") in setting.gradle.kts
+- Comment includeBuild("plugin_project") in setting.gradle.kts
+- Uncomment classpath("com.tezov:plugin_project:1.0.0-8.0.2") in setting.gradle.kts
+- Uncomment all in build.gradle.kts of root project
+-